This article was originally published on 19/11/2019 and was reviewed and updated accordingly on the above date.

 They are greedy and impatient

-“It is understandable that people see others doing well and want to replicate it, but they try to get rich quick,” says Michael.
+“It is understandable that people want to get rich quick.
+They see others doing well and want to replicate it, but they try to get rich quick.”

 “Residential real estate is a high growth, relatively low yield investment; it usually takes 25-30 years to become financially independent through property.
 So instead of making rash decisions, you need to know what you are looking for and understand the objectives behind it; the why.”

 They are naïve